Let´s install The Foreman with the Katello plugin.

 . /etc/profile && puppet agent -t

-If your foreman server is reacheabe only by the internal networks (and it should be so), accept any new puppet agent:
+If your foreman server is reacheabe only by the internal networks (like it should be), you can accept any new puppet agent registration doing this:

 echo "*" >> /etc/puppetlabs/puppet/autosign.conf